cole-busa/anti-social-media/README.md

-TODO: Display UserMovie, UserTVShow, and UserVideoGame lists on each users profile.
-Update the total anti-social score.
+TODO: Update the total anti-social score.
 Add login authentication to the login page.